Hot-melt Extrusion Formulation Screening

 Classification System according to Pharmacopoeia

 Solubility is based on the highest-dose strength of an immediate release product.
 A drug is considered highly soluble when the highest dose strength is soluble in 250 mL or less of aqueous media over the pH range of 1 to 7.5.
 The volume estimate of 250 mL is derived from typical bioequivalence study protocols that prescribe the administration of a drug product to fasting human volunteers with a glass of water.
-(Source: Ketan T. Savjani, Anuradha K. Gajjar, Jignasa K. Savjani, "Drug Solubility: Importance and Enhancement Techniques", International Scholarly Research Notices, vol. 2012, Article ID 195727, 10 pages, 2012.
-Link here).
+(Source)

 How long does it take to dissolve?

 Let's consider some examples of poorly-soluble drugs according to Pharmacopoeia classification.
-Itraconazole has a solubility of 1 ng/ml and its typical dose is 100 mg of API.
+Itraconazole has a solubility of 1 ng/ml, and its typical dose is 100 mg of API.
 To dissolve this dose, a volume of around 100 l of water is required.
 For Fenofibrate, 205 L of water is required for dissolution.
-Formulations are usually tested in a dissolution tester (which mimics the gastrointestinal canal), and it only has standard volumes of less than 1 L. The low solubility of these complex molecules can be driven by poor dissolution or can be truly solubility-limited due to either the lipophilicity of the molecule or high crystal forces that inhibit dissolution.
-These types of compounds are often referred to as brick dust compounds.
+Formulations are usually tested in a dissolution tester (which mimics the gastrointestinal tract), and it only has standard volumes of less than 1 liter.
+The low solubility of these complex molecules can be driven by poor dissolution or can be truly solubility-limited due to either the lipophilicity of the molecule or high crystal forces that inhibit dissolution.

 Fenofibrate Solubility in Water: 0.707 ng/ml